ACT I: THE FIRE WITHIN

 "The village is engulfed in flames!
 Everything is burning!
 We must go, Ryu."
 She paused for effect.
 "NOW!" she added, in the loudest whisper she could muster.

-Ryu broke free from her grasp as the flames subsided, then remembered his own burns and checked himself to remind him that it was only just a dream.
+Ryu broke free from her grasp as the flames subsided.
+He then remembered his own burns and checked himself to remind him that it was only just a dream.

-They made a left out of the doorway, and as the pair headed down the hallway, a large flaming support beam fell between the two.
-Esma lurched down the stairs to avoid getting crushed under the weight of the beam and suffered considerable damage due to her age.
-Ryu, however, was not so quick to react.
+They made a left out of the doorway, and as the pair headed down the hall, a large flaming support beam fell between the two relatives.
+Esma lurched down the stairs to avoid getting crushed under the weight of the beam and suffered considerable damage from the fall due to her age.
+Ryu, despite his younger age, was not so quick to react.

 "Ryu!" she screamed, more out of fear for her grandson than from her aching bones.
 She ignored her numerous cuts and bruises, specifically the large knot on her head, as she forced herself to her feet.
 She could hear her grandson's cries but whether they were from fear or pain, she could not say.